sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     ![Import MTA](importzip.png)

-    - The multitarget application gets imported under the **Workspace** folder and the file structure is shown below.
+    - The multi target application gets imported under the **Workspace** folder and the file structure is shown below.

     >Ensure you have chosen **Show Hidden Files** to be able to view the `app-router` file structure as shown.

     ![Open Hidden Files](openhiddenfiles.png)

-9. Right-click on the `BPMServicesFLP` project and choose the **Build** option.
+9. Right-click `BPMServicesFLP` project and choose the **Build** option.

     !![Build MTA](build.png)